Read Time: 7 minutes

 The Application Discovery Service Agentless Collector console allows you to configure the collector and start the data collection process.

 To access this console, enter the collector’s IP address in your web browser’s address bar.
 When first accessing the collector, you’ll be given the option to Get Started.
-After that, you’ll have to select Log in
+After that, you’ll have to select Log in.

 Configure Agentless Collector